 Over the past year, NAOT has deepened its audit coverage and embraced innovation to improve the quality and impact of our work.
-From conducting 1,485 audits including performance, forensic, IT and real-time audits to strengthening collaboration with regional and partners international our efforts demonstrate a commitment to clear safeguarding public resources for the benefit of all Tanzanians.
+From conducting 1,485 audits including performance, forensic, IT and real-time audits to strengthening collaboration with regional and international partners our efforts demonstrate a clear commitment to safeguarding public resources for the benefit of all Tanzanians.